10 Ways to Make Your Job More Tolerable

 It’s Just One of Those Days

 Do you ever have one of those “I friggin’ hate work” days?
 One of those days where nothing seems to be going right?
-You spilled coffee on your favourite shirt or your manager waited until precisely 3:59pm to give you an urgent assignment?
+You spilled coffee on your favorite shirt or your manager waited until precisely 3:59 pm to give you an urgent assignment?

 Trust me, it’s completely normal to hate your job sometimes.
 WE ALL DO!
 (And if you don’t then you just might be a psychopath – just kidding).
 And I’ll be the first one to admit that I am a BIG complainer, my work wife (see point #1 below) can attest to this.
 This is a terrible habit and I am trying to change it, but it was one of the things that inspired me to write this blog post.